browserengineering/book/book/visual-effects.md

 Note how we kept track of a `restore_count` variable, and called `Restore` that many times.
-At the moment, `restore_count` can only be 0 or 1, but later on it might be higher.[^easy] Another thing you should notice is that the recursive calls to `child.paint` happen *before* `Restore`, which makes sense---a transform applies to the entire subtree's groups, not just the current layout object.
+At the moment, `restore_count` can only be 0 or 1, but later on it might be higher.
+Another thing you should notice is that the recursive calls to `child.paint` happen *before* `Restore`, which makes sense---a transform applies to the entire subtree's groups, not just the current layout object.

-[^easy]: Notice how easy and natural it is to use Skia during the recursive paint calls.
-Hurray for good API design!

 The implementation of `Rotate` in Skia looks like this: